 - Astronomy 379H and either a three-semester-hour upper-division research course approved by the departmental honors adviser or a second section of Astronomy 379H

-- 16 additional hours of coursework approved by the departmental honors adviser
+- Sixteen additional hours of coursework approved by the departmental honors adviser

-- Six semester hours of coursework in the College of Liberal Arts or the College of Fine Arts
+- Six semester hours of coursework from the College of Liberal Arts and/or the College of Fine Arts

 - Enough additional coursework to make a total of 120 semester hours